population-research/uganda-covid/paper/uganda_covid_wber_revisions.md

   University of Washington.

 abstract: |
-  \noindent We examine the short- and medium-term impacts of Uganda's strict COVID-19 lockdowns on household food insecurity, labor market outcomes, and coping strategies, using longitudinal data.
+  \noindent We examine the short- and medium-term impacts of Uganda's COVID-19 lockdowns on household food insecurity, labor market outcomes, and coping strategies, using longitudinal data.
-  Uganda, which implemented two of the harshest lockdowns in the developing world, provides a unique case study for understanding the implications of such public health measures on economic wellbeing.
+  These severe lockdowns provide a unique case study for understanding the implications of such public health measures on economic well-being.
   Lockdowns significantly exacerbated food insecurity immediately and continued to do so in the medium term.
-  The effect was more pronounced after the second lockdown, likely due to its coinciding with a period of lower-than-normal rainfall, highlighting the compounded challenges of concurrent environmental stressors and reduced resilience after the first lockdown.
+  The effect was more pronounced after the second lockdown, likely from a combination of reduced resilience after the first lockdown and lower-than-normal rainfall immediately before.
   There were substantial decreases in income from various sources---including agriculture, non-farm businesses, and wage employment---contributing to the heightened food insecurity.